JanBurp/VeloDashboard/README.md

 - [Arduino in VM](https://quest.robbroek.nl/search/label/arduino)
 - [Velomobiel Led strip verlichting](https://bickyenzijnfietsen.blogspot.com/2018/10/velomobiel-led-strip-verlichting.html)

-## Choices
+## Features

 My take on a bicycle computer for my velomibile must have at least this features:

 Lighting:
+- Drive the normal LED lights that are standard in most velombiles (rear light, brake light, fog light and blinkers if present)
+- Drive the double front lights in several steps (off, dim, normal, beam, fog)
 - Drive LED strips on each side of the velomobile.
 For blinkers (with nice animation!), and normal light for visibility (front, rear and brake light).

-- Drive the double front lights in several steps (off, dim, normal, beam, fog)
-- Drive the normal LED lights that are standard in most velombiles (rear light, brake light, fog light)
+Knobs & Display:
+- Big OLED display so i can see it easy.
+- All controls should be on the steering wheel (with a 3D printed console).
+- Knobs for the blinkers, lights, horn and switching through several pages on the display.

 Speed & Distance:
 - Current speed
 - Current average speed